Date of Degree

 3) Is it possible to obtain the same or similar quality data from 1.5T T1rho (predominant MRI field strength found in clinics) as found from 3.0T T1rho images?

 These questions were answered affirmatively, and the author concludes that T1rho could be translated and applied into a clinical setting across the nation.

 Copyright 2011 Noelle Klocke

 Klocke, Noelle F..
-"Characterizing cartilage-specific T1rho MRI for clinical translation and application." master's thesis, University of Iowa, 2011.
+"Characterizing cartilage-specific T1rho MRI for clinical translation and application."
+MS (Master of Science) thesis, University of Iowa, 2011.